 Shape of a Le Creuset Stainless Steel Saucier

-How a saucier reduces sauces quicker than other pan is mainly due to surface area.
+The reason why saucier is so effective at reducing liquid is because of surface area.
 The larger the surface area, the greater the reduction in liquid.
 They typically have a big taper in size from the diameter of the rim to the base.
 Rim to Rim I measure a 10 inch in diameter with the flat surface diameter being rough 5.5 inch.
 That is almost half its rim diameter!

 Lid used as a serving tray